HomeMedia CenterBloomberg: In Game Of Loans, RBI Arms A New Player

 Credit: Bloomberg

-LenDenClub is India’s largest alternate investment platform which started operations in India in 2015.
-We have been helping investors diversify their investments beyond traditional investment instruments ever since.
+LenDenClub is India’s largest Peer to Peer lending platform which started operations in India in 2015.
+We have been helping lenders diversify their portfolio beyond traditional investment instruments ever since.

 About

+LenDenClub, owned and operated by Innofin Solutions Pvt Ltd (ISPL) is registered as a peer-to-peer lending non-banking financial company (“NBFC-P2P”) with the Reserve Bank of India (“RBI”).
 The Reserve Bank of India does not accept any responsibility for the correctness of any of the statements or representations made or opinions expressed by Innofin Solutions Private Limited, and does not provide any assurance for repayment of the loans lent through its platform.

 LenDenClub is an Intermediary under the provisions of the Information Technology Act, 2000 and virtually connects lenders and borrowers through its electronic platform via the website and/or mobile app.

-The lending transaction is purely between lenders and borrowers at their own discretion, and LenDenClub does not assure loan fulfilment and/or investment returns.
+The lending transaction is purely between lenders and borrowers at their own discretion, and LenDenClub does not assure loan fulfilment and/or lending simple interest.
 Also, the information provided on the platform is verified or checked on the best efforts basis without guaranteeing any accuracy of the data/information verification.
-Any investment decision taken by a lender on the basis of this information is at the discretion of the lender, and LenDenClub does not guarantee that the loan amount will be recovered from the borrower, fully or partially.
+Any lending decision taken by a lender on the basis of this information is at the discretion of the lender, and LenDenClub does not guarantee that the loan amount will be recovered from the borrower, fully or partially.
 The risk is entirely on the lender.
-LenDenClub will not be responsible for the full or partial loss of the principal and/or interest of lenders’ investment amounts.
+LenDenClub will not be responsible for the full or partial loss of the principal and/or interest of lenders’ lending amounts.

 *This is an annualized yield and is subject to the maximum FMPP tenure, which is 5 years.
-P2P investment is subject to high risk and may cause an entire loss of principal.
+P2P lending is subject to high risk and may cause an entire loss of principal.

-*P2P investment is subject to risks.
-And investment decisions taken by a lender on the basis of this information are at the discretion of the lender, and LenDenClub does not guarantee that the loan amount will be recovered from the borrower.
+*P2P lending is subject to risks.
+And lending decisions taken by a lender on the basis of this information are at the discretion of the lender, and LenDenClub does not guarantee that the loan amount will be recovered from the borrower.

 © 2024 LenDenClub by Innofin Solutions Private Limited | CIN: U74999MH2015PTC266499